ferdium/ferdium-app/README.md

 $ npx lerna bootstrap
 ```

 If you previously ran `npm install` it sometimes is necessary to delete your `node_modules` folder before running `npx lerna bootstrap`.
+If you encounter the `gyp: No Xcode or CLT version` error on macOS at this step, please have a look [here](https://medium.com/flawless-app-stories/gyp-no-xcode-or-clt-version-detected-macos-catalina-anansewaa-38b536389e8d).

 ### Fix native modules to match current electron node version